-Washington Goes Crazy With Talk of UFOs, Alien Life
+Washington Goes Crazy With Talk Of UFOs, Alien Life

 Earlier this month, former President Bill Clinton said he thinks aliens could well exist.

-“The truth is, we’ve never proved one, but there are things flying around up there that we haven’t fully identified yet,” Mr. Clinton, 74, claimed Tuesday on “Live with Kelly and Ryan.”
+“The truth is, we’ve never proved one, but there are things flying around up there that we haven’t fully identified yet,” Clinton, 74, claimed on “Live with Kelly and Ryan.”

 “Keep in mind there are billions of galaxies in an ever-expanding universe,” he told hosts Kelly Ripa and Ryan Seacrest.
 “I mean, you can’t even get your mind around the sheer number of things that are out there.
 No one knows, but I think the probability is that there is something you would call life somewhere else.”